 - 11. The affidavit must be based on statements, precognitions and other material emanating directly from the witness. - 12.
 The drafter must not frame the affidavit in language that the witness would not use.
 The court is likely to attach little weight to such an affidavit.
 Equally, the court is likely to discount the witness's evidence if it appears that he or she has been improperly briefed or coached.
-The affidavit is the evidence of the witness, and must therefore be expressed in the witness's own words - even where this results in the use of confused or intemperate language.
+The affidavit is the evidence of the witness, and must therefore be expressed in the witness's own words even where this results in the use of confused or intemperate language.
 In preparing an affidavit, legal advisers should bear in mind that the witness may have to justify on cross-examination statements contained in the affidavit.
-Legal advisers should make this clear to the witness. - 13.
-It should be clear from the terms of the affidavit whether the witness is speaking from his or her own knowledge, based on what he or she actually saw or experienced, or whether the witness is relying on what he or she was told by a particular person. - 14.
+Legal advisers should make this clear to the witness.

+- 13. It should be clear from the terms of the affidavit whether the witness is speaking from his or her own knowledge, based on what he or she actually saw or experienced, or whether the witness is relying on what he or she was told by a particular person. - 14.
 The affidavit should be drafted in the first person and should take the form of short numbered paragraphs.
 It should be as succinct as possible, and focus only on matters that are relevant to the issues in dispute, as averred on record.
-The court will disregard any irrelevant or inadmissible material.

-15. Where an affidavit or equivalent sworn statement is sworn in a language other than English, it must contain information of the circumstances in which it was drafted and translated.
+The court will disregard any irrelevant or inadmissible material. - 15.
+Where an affidavit or equivalent sworn statement is sworn in a language other than English, it must contain information of the circumstances in which it was drafted and translated.
 The original document and the translation must both be provided.

-PART B: AFFIDAVITS REQUIRED UNDER RULE 49.28 IN CERTAIN UNDEFENDED FAMILY ACTIONS
+PART B: AFFIDAVITS REQUIRED UNDER RULE 33.28 OR 33A.29 IN CERTAIN UNDEFENDED FAMILY AND CIVIL PARTNERSHIP ACTIONS

-16. This part applies to all affidavits lodged under rule 49.28 of the Rules of the Court of Session.
+16. This part applies to all affidavits lodged under rule 33.28 or 33A.29 of the Ordinary Cause Rules.